zammad/zammad-admin-documentation/channels/email/email-headers.rst

 ``X-Zammad-Article-Type``
    | Change the article type of your incoming mail.
 This requires you to know
-     the article types being available to your system.
+     which article types are available in your system.
    | Example: ``X-Zammad-Article-Type: phone``

       .. warning::

-         This header can cause *serious issues* in your instance and may lead to absolute unexpected behavior.
+         This header can cause *serious issues* in your instance and may lead to unexpected behavior.
 Only use with absolute care!

 ``X-Zammad-Article-Internal``
    | Manipulate the default article visibility.